moritzkoerber/moritzkoerber.github.io/_tabs/about.md

   <img src="/resources/images/pic.jpg"/>
 </figure>

 Hi, I am Moritz.
+I live in Munich (Germany).
 I am blogging here about things that I come across on my data analysis journey.
+If you want to get in touch, just send me a <a href="mailto:koerber.moritz@gmail.com">mail</a> or use one of the many buttons on the bottom left ;)